sachin21/space2dot/README.md

 # Space2dot
 ## What
-Convert to underscore the space
+Change the space into dot.

 ## Installation